Simulation Structure

 }

-• "version": Indicates the version of Lexset being used.
-The most recent version of Lexset is version 2.
+• "version": Indicates the version of the Lexset configuration being used.
+The most recent version is 3.
 This should not be changed.

 • "global": Provides the ability to set param values across all modules in the pipeline.
 Within the parameter "all", global parameters are set by using the param name as its key and the param value as its value.
 This can be an empty dict if desired.
-For example:

 • "modules": A list of Modules to be used in the pipeline.
 Each module is formatted as follows: